 To press this further, the “schizophrenia” of performativity that Ball describes can be understood as an acute manifestation of capital’s myriad of commodity forms.
 Reflecting on the “terror” of this ‘madness’, we see that capital is personified simultaneously by the institution and its teacher.
-Labour finally recognises itself as what it can only be: a form of capital, the substance value.3 Do not confuse this with the liberal category of ‘human capital’, since this conversion of labour power into capital, is, as Ball recognises, de-humanising, evident in the “inauthentic”, “contradictory” and “ontologically insecure” existence of teachers.
+Labour finally recognises itself as what it can only be: a form of capital, the substance value.
+3)See an earlier comment for an elaboration on this.
+Do not confuse this with the liberal category of ‘human capital’, since this conversion of labour power into capital, is, as Ball recognises, de-humanising, evident in the “inauthentic”, “contradictory” and “ontologically insecure” existence of teachers.
 Capital in human form is a different thing altogether.

-I will end, for now, with a quote from Rikowski (2003), whose important article, Alien Life: Marx and the Future of the Human,4 is a counter to the helplessness instilled by Ball’s account of performativity.
+I will end, for now, with a quote from Rikowski (2003), whose important article, Alien Life: Marx and the Future of the Human, 4)see also, Rikowski (2013) Capitorg: Education and the Constitution of the Human in Contemporary Society is a counter to the helplessness instilled by Ball’s account of performativity.
 Like Ball, Rikowski also studies education, but goes much further in analysing why “value replaces values” and provides a theoretical framework based on Marx for teachers to face their terrors and reclaim their soul.